Ejen Ali: Main

-An adopted daughter of General Rama, she is a Chinese-Indian young agent from the Neuro Pillar and Ali's girlfriend.
+An adopted daughter of General Rama, she is a Chinese-Indian young agent from the Neuro Pillar and Ali's classmate.
 She is first introduced as the 'Masked Menace', who wears jet-black clothing and a full-face helmet and helps Ali defeat the enemies at the port.
 Alicia initially hates working in M.A.T.A. with Ali.
 Due to her egoism and Ali's stubbornness, they always fight, which makes them rivals.
 After Ali saved her from the Azurium explosion, she developed a more caring and friendly personality towards Ali.
 She can be quite hostile sometimes.
 After saving Ali from Uno and Jenny (Cinco), she is trying her best to protect I.R.I.S. from being taken by the enemies.
 Her weapon is a slingshot that is used to shoot various metal balls.
 Some deal damage, some function as smoke bombs, and some generate a magnetic field that attracts enemies within its vicinity.
 In the third season, she was given a bow and arrow set as a new signature weapon.
 She was temporarily an Inviso agent in the third season's eighth episode.
 At the conclusion of the third season, she becomes the new wielder of IRIS.